-The festival will also feature exclusive previews of the Viola Davis-starrer The Woman King, via a "Clips & Conversation" with director Gina Prince-Bythewood, and Spike Lee's upcoming documentary on Colin Kaepernick presented by ESPN Films: 30 for 30.
+The festival will also feature previews of The Woman King, via a "Clips & Conversation" with director Gina Prince-Bythewood, and Spike Lee's upcoming documentary on Colin Kaepernick presented by ESPN Films: 30 for 30.

 Considering this year's focus is celebrating 20 years of Black Excellence in Film, A.frame has rounded up five of the buzziest movies that attendees will want to check out during the festival, which runs from August 5 to 13.

 The festival opens with Netflix's Descendant, a documentary from Barack and Michelle Obama's Higher Ground that won the U.S. Special Jury Award during this year's Sundance Film Festival, .
 The film follows residents of Africatown, a community in Alabama founded by descendants of the Clotilda, the last known slave ship to illegally bring enslaved people from West Africa to the United States in 1860.
 The screening will be followed by a panel with director Margaret Brown and producers Ahmir "Questlove" Thompson, Tariq "Black Thought" Trotter, and Essie Chambers.

 Watch: Descendant screens Aug.
 5 at 8 p.m.